ORF-4450/RobotLib/README.md

 Read the documentation in build.gradle for the procedure to do development on this library and then generate a release on Github and Jitpack.
 ***************************************************************************************************************
+Version 3.9.0

+*	Added support for built-in simulation in SRXMagneticEncoder and NavX.
+This was hoped to replace our more complex solution using dummy encoders and analog gyro.
+However, the built-in support for both did not work reliably.
+Could not determine if caused by our code or theirs, but it appear theirs.
+Will continue with our original solution for simulation on these devices via our wrapper classes.
+Will keep the changes for built-in sim support and revisit in the future.
+Need to stop now and prepare for 2022 WPILib changes.

+R. Corn, October 20, 2021

 Version 3.8.2

 *	Due to problems with Travis-ci, replaced the travis deployment steps with github Actions.